Exeter/PEA_connect/README.md

 	 - Phase out raw_user_info.json and basic_user_info.json
  - make basicinfo keys CamelCase
  - change "update" methods in connect.py to get json from ecc.exeter.edu.
 Create "download" methods for actual scraping straight from the connect.exeter.edu
- - write python documentation
- - Communicate with IT about this